Kriti-0b1111/Ansible-Labs/README.md

-📘 What is Ansible?
+📘 **What is Ansible?**

 Ansible is an open-source automation tool used for:

-Configuration Management
+1.Configuration Management
-Application Deployment
+2.Application Deployment
-Provisioning Infrastructure
+3.Provisioning Infrastructure
-Orchestration of IT tasks
+4.Orchestration of IT tasks

 It allows you to describe your infrastructure as code, using simple YAML files called playbooks.

-⚙️ How Ansible Works
+⚙️ **How Ansible Works**

 Ansible connects to your systems (called hosts) over SSH and executes tasks remotely.
 It’s agentless, meaning you don’t need to install anything on the target machines.

-🧠 Key Concepts
+🧠 **Key Concepts**

-Playbook: A YAML file that defines what tasks to run on which hosts.
+1.Playbook: A YAML file that defines what tasks to run on which hosts.
-Inventory: A list of target machines (can be static or dynamic).
+2.Inventory: A list of target machines (can be static or dynamic).
-Task: A single action, like installing a package or restarting a service.
+3.Task: A single action, like installing a package or restarting a service.
-Role: A structured way to organize tasks, variables, templates, and files.
+4.Role: A structured way to organize tasks, variables, templates, and files.
-Facts: Automatic system information collected from hosts (e.g. IP, OS).
+5.Facts: Automatic system information collected from hosts (e.g. IP, OS).
-Module:	A reusable Ansible component to perform tasks (e.g. apt, copy, user).
+6.Module: A reusable Ansible component to perform tasks (e.g. apt, copy, user).

-🚀 Why Use Ansible?
+🚀 **Why Use Ansible?**

-Simple syntax (YAML)
+1.Simple syntax (YAML)
-Agentless (no software to install on target machines) Works on Linux, macOS, cloud, VMs, containers
-Scales from one laptop to thousands of servers
+2.Agentless (no software to install on target machines) 3.Works on Linux, macOS, cloud, VMs, containers 4.Scales from one laptop to thousands of servers

-🚀 How to Run This Ansible Project
+🚀 **How to Run This Ansible Project**

-📦 Prerequisites
+📦 **Prerequisites**

 A GitHub Codespace (Ansible installed with pip install --user ansible)

-Basic understanding of YAML
+**Basic understanding of YAML**

-🛠️ Project Structure
+🛠️ **Project Structure**

 ansible-demo/
 ├── inventory          # Inventory file with target hosts (e.g., localhost)